MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Selects a Docker registry service connection.
 Required for commands that need to authenticate with a registry.

-**Note**: the task will try to encrypt the registry secret before transmitting it to service fabric cluster.
+**Note**: the task will try to encrypt the registry secret before transmitting it to the service fabric cluster.
 However, the task needs the cluster's server certificate to be installed on the agent machine.
 If the certificate is not present, the registry secret will not be encrypted.
 <!-- :::editable-content-end::: -->
 <br>